 Knowing the answer to these questions will help as you evaluate specific options.

 2. What’s your experience level?

-One role of a broker / consultant or tech platform is to educate you to help make benefits decisions.
-Some of these you can likely make on your own and others are more complicated.
-Moreover, your benefits “partner” is responsible for staying up to date with regulations, trends and innovations.
+One role of a broker/consultant or tech platform is educating you to help make benefits decisions.
+Some of these you can likely make on your own, and others are more complicated.
+Moreover, your benefits “partner” is responsible for staying up to date with regulations, trends, and innovations.
 This is some of the primary value they provide, so how much experience do you have making these decisions?